-A Sun lamp provides light of constant intensity emitted in a single direction.
+A Sun lamp provides light of constant intensity emitted in a single direction from very far away.
 A Sun lamp can be very handy for a uniform clear daylight open-space illumination.
 In the 3D View, the Sun light is represented by an encircled black dot with rays emitting from it, plus a dashed line indicating the direction of the light.

 This direction can be changed by rotating the Sun lamp, like any other object, but because the light is emitted in a constant direction, the location of a Sun lamp does not affect the rendered result (unless you use the „sky & atmosphere“ option).